retailcrm/prestashop-module/doc/3. Customization/Filters.md

 There are list of available filters:

 * *RetailcrmFilterProcessOrder* - order array, which will be sent to CRM
+* *RetailcrmFilterOrderStatusUpdate* - order array, which will be sent to CRM when the status is changed
 * *RetailcrmFilterProcessCustomer* - customer array, which will be sent to CRM
 * *RetailcrmFilterProcessCustomerCorporate* - corporate customer array, which will be sent to CRM
 * *RetailcrmFilterProcessAddress* - address array, which will be sent to CRM